eagronin/mushroom-classification-analyze/README.md

 pylab.savefig('/Users/eagronin/Documents/Data Science/Portfolio/Project Output/pca.png')
 ```

-The plot of the target against the principal componets is presented in the [next section](https://eagronin.github.io/mushroom-classification-report/).
+The plot of the target against principal componets is presented in the [next section](https://eagronin.github.io/mushroom-classification-report/).

-Next, the function below visualizes the decision boundary and decision probabilities for a classifier,
+Next, after each classifier is fitted to the training data, the function below is called to visualize the decision boundary and decision probabilities for that classifier:
-and is called after each classifier was fitted to the training data:

 ```python
 def decision_boundary(X, y, fitted_model):